• Home

-Money and finances are very sensitive issues and artists often carry a hefty weight of emotional baggage about them.
-Questions about need, self-worth and self-sufficiency can interfere with an artist’s career if not addressed properly and if solutions are not found.
-This article is about how I helped an artist in need create a prosperity plan.
+For many artists the notion of earning money from their art can be a very sensitive and intimidating issue.
+They often carry a hefty weight of emotional baggage about the topic.
+Questions about need, self-worth and self-sufficiency can interfere with an artist’s career if not addressed properly.

 Catharine came to me for a a series of coaching sessions at the end of the calendar year.
 Her financial situation was a major concern.
 Her sales were very low and her husband told her he could only afford to give her $1,500 to spend on her art career for the entire next year.